-When your circumstances are looming larger than you, you may feel like running.
+You may feel like running when your circumstances loom larger than you.
 Whatever that looks like.
 I know I was faced with yet another situation where the odds seemed insurmountable.
 And then I remembered Joshua.
 And others.
 God’s kids aren’t meant to run away.
 Here are 4 examples of God in the midst of a fearsome mess.

 When Moses died, Joshua was next in line to lead the people.
 It was a role he asked for repeatedly.
 God tells Joshua to get going to the Land God is giving his people.
 It was a huge land with many peoples to be driven out so the Israelites could claim it.
 A daunting calling.
 Joshua had exhibited great courage before in spying out the land of the giant Canaanites.
 Even so, God exhorts him, “Do not be afraid, do not be discouraged, for I am with you.”